nuxt/nuxt/docs/3.api/1.composables/use-preview-mode.md

 ### Modify default state

-The [`usePreviewMode`](/docs/api/composables/use-preview-mode) will try to store value of `token` param from url in state.
-You can modify this state and it will be availabe for all [`usePreviewMode`](/docs/api/composables/use-preview-mode) calls.
+`usePreviewMode` will try to store the value of a `token` param from url in state.
+You can modify this state and it will be available for all [`usePreviewMode`](/docs/api/composables/use-preview-mode) calls.

 ```js
 const data1 = ref('data1')